 - Guinness beer

-Add the Baileys and whiskey to a shot glass.
+Add the Baileys and whiskey into a shot glass, pouring slowly as to create a layered effect.

-Drop the shot into a half-pint of the beer.
+Drop the shot into a pint glass filled half to three-quarters of the way with the Guinness.
+Drink immediately.